mds2/simple-polynomial-function-approximation/README.md

 It's closely related to least-squares regression.
 Maybe it's just called "least squares regression".
 Or maybe it's called something like "least squares regression with (word for one of the tricks being used here)"

+I believe some established work on this topic is contained in https://arxiv.org/abs/1208.6398 -- but I suspect most of the techniques presented here are far older.
+Any help on tracking down earlier references would be appreciated.